0x213F/website-0x213F/_posts/2021-02-09-I'm-almost-here.md

 Analyzing the song form, something irregular happens towards the end: the groove repeats more than expected.

-The listener anticipates that the song will end (For the story to be resolved).
-Defying expectations, the song continues to go on (No resolution is reached).
+The listener anticipates that the song will end.
+(For the story to be resolved).
+Defying expectations, the song continues to go on.
+(No resolution is reached)

  **This is done on purpose.
 This is an artistic statement.**

 By [18.42](https://youtu.be/gezFLhUznSk?t=1122), the drugs are really starting to kick in.
 Donald's thoughts are spiraling and he is rushing home for safety.

 In other words, _Donald is tripping balls_.

 > I'm almost here